odoo/odoo/doc/reference/views.rst

 following attributes:

 ``name`` (required)
-  the name of a field to use in a graph view.
+  the name of a field to use in the view.
 If used for grouping (rather than aggregating)

 ``type``